deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 This mode is an adaptation of the TEDT AEAD operating mode from \[[BGPPS19](BGPPS19)\], the only difference being that Deoxys-TBC-384 is used instead of Deoxys-TBC-256, in order to handle more data per TBC call during the authentication part, allowing longer nonce and longer maximum data size.

-This mode takes a secret key of 128 bits, a public key of 127 bits, nonces of 128 bits and can handle associated data and message inputs of size up to ? bits.
+This mode takes a secret key K of 128 bits, a nonce N of 128 bits and can handle associated data A and message M inputs of size up to 2^128 bits.
 It generates the corresponding ciphertext and a tag of size tau=128.

-The public key input aims at boosting security in the multi-user setting.
-This is optional: in case if the user does not want to employ, it can set PK=epsilon.
-The mode will ensure that this induces no issue.

 ## Deoxys-III\* encryption